shreyu86/letse/README.md

-# Simple Letsencrypt CLI - DNS challenges only (Work in Progress)
+# Simple Letsencrypt CLI - DNS challenges only
 Letse allows you to easily issue free TLS certificates from LetsEncrypt by completing the DNS Challenge of a domain name under your control.